FerRacimo/Archaeomics/AdmixtureGraphs.md

 ```
 python scripts/plink2treemix.py Data/HumanOriginsPublic2068_reduced_pruned.frq.strat.gz Data/HumanOriginsPublic2068_reduced_pruned.treemix.frq.gz
 ```
-Now, let's sequentially run TreeMix with 0, 1, 2 and 3 migration events:
+Now, let's sequentially run TreeMix with 0, 1, 2 and 3 migration events.
+We'll set Ju_hoan_North to be on one side of the root of the tree.

 ```
 for mig in {0,1,2,3}; do